-Media Ruins: Cambodian Postwar Media Reconstruction and the Geopolitics of Technology was published by the MIT Press in 2023 and is the winner of the Best 2024 Information Science Book award by ASIS&T. This book is based on my PhD dissertation, which won the Cornell Southeast Asia Studies Lauriston Sharp Prize for best dissertation in 2020.
+Media Ruins: Cambodian Postwar Media Reconstruction and the Geopolitics of Technology was published by the MIT Press in 2023 and is the winner of the Best 2024 Information Science Book award by ASIS&T. It also received an Honorable Mention for the Benda Prize at the 2025 Association of Asian Studies for a first book on a topic in Southeast Asia.
+This book is based on my PhD dissertation, which won the Cornell Southeast Asia Studies Lauriston Sharp Prize for best dissertation in 2020.

 The book is now available for purchase (via Bookshop.org amongst other e-commerce platforms) and is available open access via MIT’s Direct to Open Initiative.
 The book is part of the Labor and Technology series (editor: Katie Helke, series editor: Winifred Poster).
 I completed this research with the financial support of the US National Science Foundation and a US federal Foreign Language and Area Studies Fellowship.